How To Install Mods In Minecraft (2026)

 After choosing your mod loader, you'll want to download the tool from the mod loader's website.
 Websites for popular mod loaders are linked above.

-There are many websites that host mods for Minecraft.
-Here is a list of the more common and trusted websites used.
+There are many websites that host and distribute mods for Minecraft.

 Downloading & Installing Mods

-Downloading and installing mods depends on the mod loader and website you're using.
+Downloading and installing mods depends on the mod loader and website you're using to download and/or install them.

 When finding mods from the websites mentioned earlier, many mods contain specific versions for mod loaders like Forge and Fabric.
 Make sure to select the correct version depending on your Minecraft version and mod loader!